 AI, Quantum Computers, Technology, Consciousness

-Deep Prasad is a 23-year-old quantum physicist from the University of Toronto.
-As CEO of the tech company ReactiveQDeep, he is currently working with the world’s first quantum computers in order to help build the infrastructure that will support the next decade’s worth of quantum technologies.
+Deep Prasad is a 25-year-old quantum computing scientist from the University of Toronto.
+As CEO of the tech company ReactiveQ.
 His goal is to save humanity hundreds of billions of research hours in developing the next generation of photovoltaics, superconductors and metamaterials.
+Deep currently works on solving problems in the intersection of quantum physics, computer science, condensed matter physics, materials science and quantum device engineering.
 In his spare time, he advises several blockchain startups focused on healthcare applications.

 The young star of innovation is also an avid UFO advocate and is actively engaged with engineers from TESLA, Lockheed Martin, Volkswagen and NASA.
 He got interested in UFO’s after hearing actual ex-Pentagon officials claiming they were real.
 The idea of extraterrestrial peoples advanced enough to get here was the most intriguing concept for someone who wants to build the most sci-fi-possible world one can.
 Deep liked the idea of learning how UFO’s work, replicating it ourselves and then improving the design.
 He is now on the board of UAP (Unidentified Aerial Phenomenon) eXpeditions.
 Deep was named one of Toronto’s Top 20 under 20 in 2015 and at 23.
 He has given talks on many cutting-edge technologies including the intersection of AI with Blockchain and Healthcare, as well as Quantum Computing.